dustydevelops/tradeBot/README.md

 Quick Start:

-downloading the zip file from: https://github.com/dustydevelops/tradeBot/ open the tradeBot.zip file open the tradeBot folder open the tuna.py file & edit your personal info and more.
+download the zip file from: https://github.com/dustydevelops/tradeBot/ open the tradeBot.zip file open the tradeBot folder open the tuna.py file & edit your personal info and more.